Complete characterization of sink-strengths for 1D to 3D mobilities of defect clusters: Bridging between limiting cases

-This limit happens to be surprisingly low, which stresses out the necessity to use the $1DR-1DR$ CSS fit up to very small diffusion ratios.
-This should also be the case for the most important defect cluster couples (those mostly produced by cascades and that actually lead the dynamics) in the most typical irradiation situation discussed and would still hold when effective diffusion coefficients are be considerably lowered by trapping.
-The relevance of $1DR-1DR$ reactions is thought to be quite general: depending on detailed conditions and especially on temperature, aggregation of mobile clusters may compete with Ostwald ripening.
-Finally, in the application of the RECD implementation, an in-depth validation of the formula was allowed thanks to a massive set of OKMC simulations with large box sizes requiring at least millions times more CPU time than RECD.
-As in moderate stiffness cases, RECD numerical schemes allow for very large time steps, this opens the way to very long-term (decades of physical time) simulations of the microstructure evolution fully accounting for the mixed mobility defect clusters which is intrinsically out of reach of any event-based method such as KMC.
+This limit happens to be surprisingly low (high in terms of $\Delta$), which stresses out the necessity to use the $1DR-1DR$ CSS fit up to very small diffusion ratios.
+This should also be the case for the most important defect cluster couples (those mostly produced by cascades and that actually drive the dynamics) in typical irradiation conditions and would still hold when effective diffusion coefficients are considerably lowered by trapping.
+The relevance of $1DR-1DR$ reactions is thought to be quite general: depending on detailed conditions and especially on temperature, coagulation of mobile clusters may compete with Ostwald ripening or supersede it.
+Finally, in the application of the RECD implementation, an in-depth validation of the formula was allowed thanks to a massive set of OKMC simulations with large box sizes.
+In passing, this also emphasized the necessity to use very large boxes with this type of complex mobility OKMC parameterisations to mitigate the box volume effects.
+As in moderate stiffness cases, RECD numerical schemes allow for very large time steps, this opens the way to very long-term (decades of physical time) simulations of the microstructure evolution fully accounting for the mixed mobility defect clusters which are intrinsically out of reach of any event-based method such as KMC.